UniMath/agda-unimath/src/foundation/equivalence-relations.lagda.md

       ( p')
   pr2 (pr2 (transitive-sim-partition x y z (B , p , q) (B' , p' , q'))) = q

-  eq-rel-partition : Equivalence-Relation (l1 ⊔ l2) A
+  equivalence-relation-partition : equivalence-relation (l1 ⊔ l2) A
-  pr1 eq-rel-partition = prop-eq-rel-partition
+  pr1 equivalence-relation-partition = prop-equivalence-relation-partition
-  pr1 (pr2 eq-rel-partition) = refl-sim-partition
+  pr1 (pr2 equivalence-relation-partition) = refl-sim-partition
-  pr1 (pr2 (pr2 eq-rel-partition)) = symmetric-sim-partition
+  pr1 (pr2 (pr2 equivalence-relation-partition)) = symmetric-sim-partition
-  pr2 (pr2 (pr2 eq-rel-partition)) = transitive-sim-partition
+  pr2 (pr2 (pr2 equivalence-relation-partition)) = transitive-sim-partition

-  is-inhabited-subtype-prop-eq-rel-partition :
+  is-inhabited-subtype-prop-equivalence-relation-partition :
-    (a : A) → is-inhabited-subtype (prop-eq-rel-partition a) is-inhabited-subtype-prop-eq-rel-partition a =
+    (a : A) → is-inhabited-subtype (prop-equivalence-relation-partition a) is-inhabited-subtype-prop-equivalence-relation-partition a =
     unit-trunc-Prop (a , refl-sim-partition a)

-  inhabited-subtype-eq-rel-partition :
+  inhabited-subtype-equivalence-relation-partition :
     (a : A) → inhabited-subtype (l1 ⊔ l2) A
-  pr1 (inhabited-subtype-eq-rel-partition a) = prop-eq-rel-partition a
+  pr1 (inhabited-subtype-equivalence-relation-partition a) =
+    prop-equivalence-relation-partition a
-  pr2 (inhabited-subtype-eq-rel-partition a) =
+  pr2 (inhabited-subtype-equivalence-relation-partition a) =
-    is-inhabited-subtype-prop-eq-rel-partition a
+    is-inhabited-subtype-prop-equivalence-relation-partition a

-  is-block-inhabited-subtype-eq-rel-partition :
+  is-block-inhabited-subtype-equivalence-relation-partition :
     (a : A) →
     is-block-partition
-      ( partition-Equivalence-Relation eq-rel-partition)
+      ( partition-equivalence-relation equivalence-relation-partition)
-      ( inhabited-subtype-eq-rel-partition a)
+      ( inhabited-subtype-equivalence-relation-partition a)
-  is-block-inhabited-subtype-eq-rel-partition a =
+  is-block-inhabited-subtype-equivalence-relation-partition a =
     unit-trunc-Prop (a , λ x → pair id id)
 ```